f5devcentral/f5-dns-automation-demo-12-1-x/docs/lab4/lab4_guide.rst

 Job 3 deploys the udf.sh script from lab 3 to both BIG-IP's.
 After this deployment the BIG-IP's are ready to serve the service.

-Click "Build On" and monito the console output.
+Click "Built On" and monitor the console output.

 **Question** What is the console status after the Job completed?